shredtechular/pocketworks.github.io/_posts/case-study/0001-01-01-modernising-360-review-for-board-members.md

 client: The Quinn Partnership
 grid-title: Modernising 360 reviews for board members
 image: portfolio/quinn-thumb.jpg
-challenge: Design a visually exciting and simple to use 360 review system
+case-study-challenge: Design a visually exciting and simple to use 360 review system
-outcome: 360 Scope, a cloud based online 360 questionnaire tool
+case-study-outcome: 360 Scope, a cloud based online 360 questionnaire tool
 ---

 The Quinn Partnership’s 360Scope is an intelligently designed range of focused 360 degree questionnaires with the purpose of providing clear insight and tailored feedback to enhance a Board level Leadership Development plan.